-Guided visit at the salt pans, organised by the Visitors Centre, by boat or on foot, to observe flamingos and many other kind of birds at close hand; Butterfly House; Fish market, early in the morning; Buying a little bag of “sweet-salt” produced from the salt pan “Camillone”, the only one still entirely preserved.
+Guided visit at the salt pans, organised by the Visitors Centre, by boat or on foot, to observe flamingos and many other kind of birds close up; the Butterfly House; the fish market early in the morning; buying a little bag of “sweet-salt” produced from the salt pan “Camillone”, the only one still entirely preserved.

 Cervia sweet-salt is a typical product of the area, protected by the Slow Food Association, which characterises the local gastronomy, where it is possible to find “salted chocolate”.
 Piadina (the local bread) with “squaquerone” cheese and rocket can be accompanied by a glass of Sangiovese red wine, while grilled “blue” fish pair up best with white wine.
 And for dessert “ciambella” cake with Albana wine.
 Traditional places of the Romagna identity are: the Fishermen Club, the Casa delle Aie, the fishermen village and all the “piadina” kiosks.

-Thermal Spa and several bathing establishments welcome their guests with relaxing treatments, both curative and aesthetic.
-Special trails in the pinewood equipped with gymnastic gear are available outdoor in order to enjoy sports while surrounded by nature.
+The Thermal Spa and several bathing establishments welcome their guests with relaxing treatments, both curative and aesthetic.
+Special trails in the pinewood equipped with gymnastic gear are available outdoors in order to enjoy sports while surrounded by nature.

-“Sea Wedding”, a historical re-enactment dating back to 1445 celebrated on Ascension Sunday; “Saint Lawrence’s night”, on August 10th, with fireworks and parties in every bathing establishment; “Salt Festival”, the historical re-enactment of salt delivering to storage sheds.
+“Sea Wedding”, a historical re-enactment dating back to 1445 celebrated on Ascension Sunday; “Saint Lawrence’s night”, on August 10th, with fireworks and parties in every bathing establishment; “Salt Festival”, the historical re-enactment of salt being delivered to storage sheds.